occrg/chord-sheet-creator/README.md

 ## To Do
 This is a list of things to do for the project, not including implementing the "future functionality" above.
+1. Move storage into Pinia with proper data structures.
 1. Ensure long lines work well.
 1. Do validation on inputs.